CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 ## TypeScript

+- [npkill](https://github.com/voidcosmos/npkill) - List any node_modules directories in your system, as well as the space they take up.
+You can then select which ones you want to erase to free up space.
+- [frida-tsplugin](https://github.com/tacesrever/frida-tsplugin) - typescript autocomplete plugin for frida's java warpper
+- [autochangelog](https://github.com/roshanca/autochangelog) - A very lightweight command line tool for generating a changelog from git tags and commit history
 - [RiskAssessmentFramework](https://github.com/OWASP/RiskAssessmentFramework) - The Secure Coding Framework
 - [PPet](https://github.com/zenghongtu/PPet) - 👻在你的桌面放一个萌妹子，多一点趣味😏~（支持Mac、Win和Linux）
 - [gatsby-theme-antv](https://github.com/antvis/gatsby-theme-antv) - ⚛️ Polished Gatsby theme for documentation site